sip-dev/ng-sip-essentials/README.md

-# ng-sip Essentials - Extension Pack for VS Code
+# ng-sip-essentials - Extension Pack for VS Code

-This extension pack for Visual Studio Code adds extensions that are amazingly useful for ng-alain development.
+This extension pack for Visual Studio Code adds extensions that are amazingly useful for ng-sip development.

 ## Included